Code-Institute-Submissions/hidden-gems/README.md

 In the future, I would like to add the option for a user to get directions to the landmark of their choice from their current destination.

-I would also like to filter all locations by region, so if a user is planning a round trip around a certain area, then all locations will be available to them.
+I would also like to filter all locations by region, so if a user is planning a trip in a certain area, then they can filter the map to show locations in that area.

 ## Troubleshooting